aadya-g/aadya-g.github.io/projects.md

 author_profile: true
 ---

+### WattBot: Estimating AI Emissions with Retrieval Augmented Generation (RAG) (2025)
+As part of the UW–Madison Machine Learning Marathon, I collaborated with a team of five to design a retrieval-augmented generation (RAG) system that measures and interprets the environmental impact of AI models.
+The goal of this project was to create a tool that could extract and summarize peer-reviewed data on the carbon and water footprints of AI systems, providing transparent, citation-backed insights for researchers and policymakers.

+We used Gemini as our large language model and integrated it with Amazon Bedrock and Microsoft Azure to build scalable NLP pipelines for document retrieval, knowledge grounding, and trustworthy output generation.
+Our focus on transparency ensured that every insight was supported by verifiable sources, helping bridge the gap between technical research and policy decision-making.

+Through this project, we demonstrated how RAG systems can promote accountability and sustainability in AI by making complex environmental data more accessible and actionable.

 ### Virtual Dentist: Using Large Language Models to Simplify Doctor-Patient Interactions (2024)
 For my senior project, I partnered with a local dental clinic to simplify patient–doctor interactions by building a chatbot that recommends treatments based on patients’ stated problems and medical history.
 The core idea is to reduce the initial communication gap between patients and doctors by providing accessible, personalized oral-care guidance before an in-person consultation.